alejandro-alonso99/Cloud-Agro/README.md

 ### Create views include forms, formsets, and other functionalities.
 Once you create an object, you are redirected to the objects detail.
 In this case, this user just sold 20 cows.
 ![gif](create_sale.gif)

+## Detail views:
+### Detail views give you information about the given object, some detail views include the option to add payments to the purchase/expense/sale, etc.